colinski/dockerfiles/python/README.md

 export SCRATCH=/scratch/$USER/
 ```

-As an example, consider the open-mmlab directionary in this repo.
-It contains the enviroment I've been using lately.
+This directory contains the enviroment I've been using lately.
-The environment is built using Docker via the Dockerfile (build.sh).
+First, build the image using Docker via the Dockerfile (build.sh).
 ```
-sudo docker build -t colinski/open-mmlab:1.0 -f Dockerfile .
+sudo docker build -t colinski/python -f Dockerfile .
 ```
 This image sources from an official NVIDIA image which has CUDA==11.3.0 installed in Ubuntu 20.04.
 Most of the Dockerfile just installs python modules via pip.